Private education providers

 - changing a policy or procedure.

-Education providers are given an opportunity to comment on any recommendations made by our Office.
+Education providers are given an opportunity to comment on any recommendations made by the Office.

 If we find evidence which suggests misconduct, we can notify the provider’s principal executive officer.

-Standard 10.4 of the National Code 2018 states that if any external complaint-handling or appeal process results in a decision or recommendation that supports the student, the provider must immediately implement the decision or recommendation, and/or take the corrective and preventative action required.
+Standard 10.4 of the National Code states that if any external complaint handling or appeal process results in a decision or recommendation that supports the student, the provider must immediately implement the decision or recommendation, and/or take the corrective and preventative action required.

-We give education providers an opportunity to comment on our proposed decisions and any recommendations, before we finalise a complaint or external appeal.
-If an education provider does not act on our final recommendations, we may report the provider to the relevant regulator for breaching Standard 10.4 of the National Code 2018.
+We give education providers an opportunity to comment on our preliminary views and any recommendations before we finalise a complaint or external appeal.
+If an education provider does not act on our final recommendations, we may report the provider to the relevant regulator for breaching Standard 10.4 of the National Code.

-Results of individual complaint and external appeal investigations are not generally made public.
+Results of individual complaint and external appeal investigations by the Commonwealth Ombudsman are not generally made public.

-In some cases, we may report the education provider's actions to the relevant regulator under section 35A of the Ombudsman Act 1976 (the Ombudsman Act), after giving the education provider an opportunity to comment first.
+In some cases, we may report the education provider's actions to the relevant regulator after giving the education provider an opportunity to comment.

-If the Ombudsman publishes a formal report under section 19ZQ of the Ombudsman Act relating to a specific education provider, he must provide a copy to the federal minister responsible for education, after giving the education provider an opportunity to comment first.
+If the Commonwealth Ombudsman publishes a formal report relating to a specific education provider, we must provide a copy to the federal minister responsible for education, after giving the education provider an opportunity to comment.

-If the Ombudsman has asked an education provider to take remedial action but the provider has declined or delayed taking that action, the Ombudsman can ask the federal minister responsible for education to table a copy of the Ombudsman’s findings and recommendations in the Parliament of Australia.
+If the Commonwealth Ombudsman asked an education provider to take remedial action but the provider has declined or delayed taking that action, then we can ask the federal minister responsible for education to table a copy of the Commonwealth Ombudsman’s findings and recommendations in the Parliament of Australia.

 Do providers have to wait for our complaint process to be completed, before reporting a student for failing to meet course progress or attendance requirements (standard 8)?

-The answer to this could be 'yes' or 'no', depending on when the student contacted our Office to lodge the external appeal.
+The answer to this could be 'yes' or 'no', depending on when the student contacted us to lodge the external appeal.

 The answer is 'yes' if the student contacted us within the provider's stated timeframe for lodging an external appeal.